Using API in Precoro

 https://api.precoro.com/purchaseorders?createDate[left_date]=01.10.2020&createDate[right_date]=15.10.2020

-• Once you get some IDNs of the Orders, and you need to put those IDNs to the request Get Purchase Order by IDN.
+• Once you get some IDNs of the Orders, you need to put those IDNs to the request Get Purchase Order by IDN.

 Your request will look like this: